 For my first 20 years I lived in a house which was about the size of a walk-in closet on the rough side of Highland Heights, KY.
 But we're honest, hard-working folks, and my humble beginning in this working-class background taught me some valuable lessons.
 In the 1970s, some of America's most challenging crises drew to a close, and the nation enjoyed superb music, a robust economy, and unparalleled social progress - so I couldn't ask for much better.

 But Guardian Angel was also one of the earliest sources of bitterness in my life.
-It is legal in Kentucky for school personnel to abuse children.
-Many school administrators think they have something to prove, and on a daily basis they take advantage of the special privilege to batter that lawmakers give them.
-Some of the abuse committed at Guardian Angel in the name of education and religion is unspeakable, and it worsened noticeably during my years as a student there.
+Many school administrators think they have something to prove, and on a daily basis they wreak havoc on all dissenters.
+The tyranny at Guardian Angel in the name of education and religion worsened noticeably during my years as a student there.

 I was removed from Guardian Angel in 1983 after incidents like the time the teachers intentionally locked me out of the building for an entire school day in freezing weather.
 I was enrolled in the more conventional environment of Highland Heights Elementary, as the Campbell County Schools relaxed their ostracism against me.
 I served one relatively happy year there before advancing to what was then Donald E. Cline Middle School, an armed fortress peopled by juvenile delinquents, drug addicts, and gang members.